 It’s important to know that parts of U.S. Highway 101 between Crescent City and Leggett are only two lanes with no shoulders, so you might want to pack your patience.
 Slower drivers should use the turnouts, but unfortunately, that’s not always the case.

-The Redwood Highway is a fun way to experience the northern Californian coast for all, whether you’re traveling with children, friends, family, or solo.
+The Redwood Highway is a fun way for all to experience the northern Californian coast, whether traveling with children, friends, family, or solo.

 See Related: Most Exotic Places in California to Visit